December 30, 1999: Microsoft hits the height of its 1990s dominance and begins its early-2000s decline, clearing a gap at the top for Apple.

 Not long after the December 1999 stock price high (which was aided by the dot-com bubble), Gates stepped down as Microsoft CEO.
 Steve Ballmer took over the post.
 Then, as Microsoft struggled to maintain its relevancy in a new century, Apple released hit product after hit product.
 You know the rest.

-In addition to Apple, newer tech giants like Google helped fill the void left by Microsoft’s former dominance.
+In addition to Apple, newer tech giants like Google helped fill the void as Microsoft’s dominance waned.

 How do you see things playing out over the next few years?
 Leave your comments below.